LakeinLove/Mage-The-Awakening/Peoples/Sleepers.md

 - Don't look around
 - Don't look.

-A Sleeper is so saddled by the Lie of the world, by the endless tasks put upon them, that they cannot even think about Awakening.
+A Sleeper is so saddled by [[Lie|the Lie]] of the world, by the endless tasks put upon them, that they cannot even think about [[Awakening]].
 The dream is so disturbing it must be reality, and the [[Quiescence]] makes sure to keep it that way.

 The [[Peoples/Exarchs|Exarchs]] sculpt the world as the Seers subtly move pieces around just enough so that humanities nature is twisted and warped in the right ways to keep everyone asleep.